dmitrybaltin/FunctionalBT/README.md

 ```

 However, since Unity likely won't support C# 13 in the near future, you'll need to use a different approach, as shown earlier.
 While this alternative is not as syntactically elegant, it is still an efficient solution for handling multiple arguments.

 ---

 ## Achieving Zero Memory Allocation

 ### The Problem

-Below is the code from an earlier version of the pattern:
+Below is the code from an earlier version of the pattern.

 ```csharp
     public class MyLaconicFunctionalBt : LaconicFunctionalBt <ActorBoard>